 After you come home, many of the character, leadership and service traits you uncovered on your expedition stay with you, helping you navigate your daily life with more resilience and success.

-Students will learn the necessary skills for wilderness travel - safety, appropriate packing and wilderness hygiene, cooking back-country meals and group hiking, tarp and sleeping systems, navigation and Leave No Trace principles to name a few.
-Students will be physically and emotionally challenged as they work as a team to accomplish goals and put learned skills to practice.
-The course will begin the moment students arrive at the Outward Bound base.
-Students will not only acquire technical skills but also long-lasting life skills.
-Students do not need previous backpacking experience to successfully complete this course.
+During the backpacking portion of the course, students learn the necessary skills for wilderness travel: safety, appropriate packing and wilderness hygiene, cooking backcountry meals and group hiking, tarp sleeping systems, navigation and Leave No Trace principles, to name a few.
+Students are physically and emotionally challenged as they work as a team to accomplish goals and put learned skills to practice.
+The course begins the moment students arrive at our Outward Bound base and continues through the expedition on the trails.
+Students acquire technical skills and lifelong skills.

-During the expedition, students will learn technical paddling skills, river dynamics, navigation and rescue techniques as they discover the Delaware River Water Gap and its rapids, islands and wildlife.
+Students learn technical paddling skills, river dynamics, navigation and rescue techniques as they explore the Delaware River Water Gap and its rapids, islands and wildlife.
 The crew will practice learned skills and develop technique as they navigate the river and its pools, eddies and swift currents.
-Crew members will work as a team to maneuver down river, supporting one another and using the skills of backcountry living on the river.
+As a crew, students work as a team to maneuver down river, supporting one another and use the skills of backcountry living on the river.

 Service to others and to the environment are core values of Outward Bound and they are integrated into each course.
 Participants follow Leave No Trace ethics as part of their service to the environment.
 Students develop an ingrained appreciation of service, seeing the impact of their actions firsthand, by multiple small acts of service with and for their crewmates while leading and supporting each other throughout the journey.